usnistgov/FIPS201/_FIPS201/frontend.md

 This section contains a description of the optional information and machine-readable technologies that may be used and their respective placement.
 The storage capacity of all optional technologies is as prescribed by individual departments and agencies and is not addressed in this Standard.
-Although the items discussed in this section are optional, if used they shall be placed on the card as designated in the examples provided and as noted.
+Although the items discussed in this section are optional, if used they SHALL be placed on the card as designated in the examples provided and as noted.

 *Zone 3F—Signature*.
-If used, the department or agency shall place the cardholder signature below the photograph and cardholder name as depicted in Figure 4-3.
-The space for the signature shall not interfere with the contact and contactless placement.
+If used, the department or agency SHALL place the cardholder signature below the photograph and cardholder name as depicted in Figure 4-3.
+The space for the signature SHALL NOT interfere with the contact and contactless placement.
 Because of card surface space constraints, placement of a signature may limit the size of the optional two-dimensional bar code.

 *Zone 4F—Agency Specific Text Area*.
 If used, this area can be used for printing agency specific requirements, such as employee status, as shown in Figure 4-2.

 *Zone 5F—Rank*.
-If used, the cardholder’s rank shall be printed in the area as illustrated in Figure 4-2.
+If used, the cardholder’s rank SHALL be printed in the area as illustrated in Figure 4-2.
 Data format is at the department or agency’s discretion.

 *Zone 6F—Portable Data File (PDF) Two-Dimensional Bar Code*.
-If used, the PDF bar code placement shall be as depicted in Figure 4-2 (i.e., left side of the card).
+If used, the PDF bar code placement SHALL be as depicted in Figure 4-2 (i.e., left side of the card).
 If Zone 3F (a cardholder signature) is used, the size of the PDF bar code may be affected.
 The card issuer should confirm that a PDF used in conjunction with a PIV Card containing a cardholder signature will satisfy the anticipated PDF data storage requirements.

 *Zone 9F— Header*.
-If used, the text “United States Government” shall be placed as depicted in Figure 4- 4.
+If used, the text “United States Government” SHALL be placed as depicted in Figure 4- 4.
 Departments and agencies may also choose to use this zone for other department or agency-specific information, such as identifying a Federal emergency responder role, as depicted in Figure 4-2.

 *Zone 11F—Agency Seal*.
-If used, the seal selected by the issuing department, agency, or organization shall be printed in the area depicted.
-It shall be printed using the guidelines provided in Figure 4- 2 to ensure information printed on the seal is legible and clearly visible.
+If used, the seal selected by the issuing department, agency, or organization SHALL be printed in the area depicted.
+It SHALL be printed using the guidelines provided in Figure 4- 2 to ensure information printed on the seal is legible and clearly visible.

 *Zone 12F—Footer*.
 The footer is the location for the Federal Emergency Response Official identification